Renters Rights Bill – What is says, and what it means

 I have long theorised that one partial solution for Landlords is to insist on individual tenancy agreements.
 Where students have their own contract to their own room.
 Thus, the damage of a tenant leaving is limited to potentially just that single tenant or two, as opposed to an entire joint AST being scrapped because Timmy has fallen out with the rest.
 With Individual agreements, Timmy can now leave when he wishes, and the Landlord only loses one portion of rent, as opposed to the entire household’s rent.
 One downside to this though is tax.
 Council tax, on HMOs in particular, has been in the spotlight recently, with the approach by most local authorities now shifting so that on joint agreements, the tenants hold liability for council tax.
 On individual agreements, the Landlord holds liability.

-The response therefor is obvious.
+The response therefore is obvious.
 Rents will increase.
 Rents will rise so that Landlords can whether a mid-year drop out, should it arise, and also to cover increase costs in tax.
 Again, I have my Article Title ready…

 “Rents Rise To Unaffordable Levels Thanks To The Government Protecting The Rights Of Renters” …..